Blog banners

 There are often multiple options for each design consideration or well-architected pillar.

-Every SaaS setup is unique, shaped by business requirements, market segments, and compliance needs.
-The goal is to offer agility, customer experience, and efficiency within a single management pane, regardless of system design.
+Every SaaS on AWS setup is unique, shaped by business requirements, market segments, and compliance needs.
+Regardless of system design, the goal is to offer agility, customer experience, and efficiency within a single management pane.

 2. Break down services based on multi-tenant load and isolation